RossPaterson/advent-of-code/2022/README.md

 There's a moderate amount of parsing, but most of the work here is in two stages, building and traversing the file tree.
-The building came out neatly, and the traversal is a faily routine recursion.
+The building came out neatly, and the traversal is a fairly routine recursion.
 In the sample input, all file names are unique, but this is not the case for the full input.
 Because I built a full tree from the start, this had no impact.
-In both inputs, no directory is listed twice, but I didin't rely on that.
+In both inputs, no directory is listed twice, but I didn't rely on that.

 After doing all that for the first part, there's little to do in the second part, but my first answer was wrong.
-After a momemnt fearing a bug in the tree building, I read the question more carefully and got the correct answer.
+After a moment fearing a bug in the tree building, I read the question more carefully and got the correct answer.